tferrari92/automate-all-the-things/README.md

 On the Deploy Dev stage, we will checkout the repo and modify the [helm/my-app/backend/environments/values-dev.yaml file](helm/my-app/backend/environments/values-dev.yaml) and push the change to GitHub.
 [But why?](https://i.gifer.com/2Gg.gif)<br>
 Remember how we just pushed the image to DockerHub with the new tag?
 And remember how ArgoCD is watching the helm/my-app directory?
 Well, this is how we tell ArgoCD that a new version of the backend microservice is available and should be deployed.
 We modify the image.tag value in the values-dev.yaml file and wait for ArgoCD to apply the changes.

 [This is how gentlemen manage their K8S resources](https://i.imgur.com/2Xntz2P.jpg).
 We are not some cavemen creating and deleting stuff manually with kubectl.
-We manage our infrastucture with **GitOps**.
+We manage our infrastructure with **GitOps**.

 After the Deploy Dev stage is done, and only if it was successful, the Deploy Stage stage will commence.
 It will do the same thing as the previous stage, but this time modifying the [helm/my-app/backend/environments/values-stage.yaml file](helm/my-app/backend/environments/values-stage.yaml).

 We'll repeat the same process for Prod, but since Prod should be a more delicate environment, the Deploy Prod stage will require authorization from the top level excecutives (in this case it's you, congrats boss) to be executed.
-You'll recieve an email with a link asking you to verify and approve the deployment to Prod.
+You'll receive an email with a link asking you to verify and approve the deployment to Prod.
 Go ahead and approve it.

 That's it!
 Your app was deployed to all environments!
 Good job buddy!